 It can be difficult to detect when animals are feeling pain: after all, they can’t show us where it hurts or explain the type of pain, however signs like whimpering and panting can tell you something’s up.
 The last thing you want is your beloved pup suffering, but this desire to soothe your pet’s pain can lead to accidental poisoning.
-Human medicines like ibuprofen and acetaminophen are not designed for dogs and should never be given without a veterinarian’s approval.
+Bottom line: Human medicines like ibuprofen and acetaminophen are not designed for dogs and should never be given without a veterinarian’s approval.

 How do I know my dog is in pain?

 Signs of pain can be physical or vocal, including:

 - Whining or barking upon touch, yelping during play

 - Symptoms of depression (becoming unfriendly and snapping at the lightest touch)